MEDEA'S TV TROPES

 • It's somewhat confirmed in the Atlantic War that she's a tough nut to crack, but she's definitely not immortal...

-There's something inherently horrifying when you come to the realization that the one on your tail isn't some unearthly being, but just a mere human.
+There's something inherently horrifying when you come to the realization that the one after you isn't some fantasy monster, but just a mere human.
 They bleed, they feel pain, and they can be harmed, yet they're so dead set to see your lifeless body that they soldier through the pain to keep tracking you down.
 No injury, no fracture, no concussion, no matter how severe, can force Medea to give up the chase when she's on the prowl until she feels the job is done.
 This, in my opinion, is a terror far more bone-chilling than any supernatural monster could ever evoke.

 Undying Loyalty: Medea will always be the first to back up Nicoletta and the last to let her down—as long as she sticks to her principles where it counts.
 And when Nicoletta, as the group’s leader, makes a decision, Medea will go to any lengths to make sure the rest of the team falls in line.
 She won’t tolerate any kind of mutiny or insubordination toward her commanding officer, not one bit.